Beard Motorsports

-Beard Motorsports is an American professional stock car racing team that competes part-time in the NASCAR Cup Series with the No. 62 Chevrolet Camaro ZL1 1LE for Anthony Alfredo.
-The team was created in 2009 by Mark Beard for competition in the ARCA Menards Series.
+Beard Motorsports is an American professional stock car racing team that competes part-time in the NASCAR Cup Series with the No. 62 Chevrolet ZL1 for Anthony Alfredo and Casey Mears.
+The team was created in 1982 by Mark Beard for competition in the NASCAR Busch Series.
 Beard Motorsports attempted two races in the Cup Series in 2014, with driver Clay Rogers, making none.
 After going dormant in 2015 and 2016, the team returned part-time in 2017 with Brendan Gaughan.

-History

-Early years

-During his driving career, Mark Beard raced for his own team in ARCA and the NASCAR Busch Series as an owner-driver, but also fielded cars in the 1990s for drivers like Gary Neice, Dana Patten, Bobby Dotter, L. D. Ottinger, Richard Lasater, Butch Miller, and Jim Brinkley Jr. The owner of the oil business Beard Oil, he founded Beard Motorsports in 2009 and began racing in ARCA with Clay Rogers; Beard acquired equipment from Hendrick Motorsports.
-The team split time between the numbers 42 and 45 and scored a best finish of fourth at Iowa Speedway.